abhalkar/ANSIBLE-SETUP/README.md

 			*ansible -i hosts all -m shell -a hostname    -> hostname is module and run on shell

+			*Hosts file is nothing is but inventory

 ** Lets Write a playbook

-			Before this keep the ansible.cfg , hosts file in project.
+			#Before this keep the ansible.cfg , hosts file in project.

+			Debug module is used to print the hello txt
+			---
+			- name: Print some txt
+			  hosts: all
+			  tasks:
+				- debug:
+					msg: "Hello world"
+			...

+						*ansibile-playbook playbook1.yaml

+			# Also set alias for easy mnd like gp for git pull

+				*vim /etc/profile

+					alias gp='git pull origin master'